-PORTFOLIO MANAGER PERSPECTIVE ON PERFORMANCE AND BUSINESS TRENDS IMPACTING THE RECURRENT MLP & INFRASTRUCTURE FUND (RMLPX) FOR FISCAL H1 2022
+PORTFOLIO MANAGER PERSPECTIVE ON PERFORMANCE AND BUSINESS TRENDS IMPACTING THE RECURRENT MLP & INFRASTRUCTURE FUND (RMLPX) FOR FISCAL H1 2023

-Recurrent MLP & Infrastructure Fund - Fiscal H1 2022 at a glance
+Recurrent MLP & Infrastructure Fund - Fiscal H1 2023 at a glance

-Before we discuss the performance of the Recurrent MLP & Infrastructure Fund ("RMLPX" or the "Fund"), we want to thank all of our clients - current and prospective - for their trust and support.
-It is thanks to your confidence that RMLPX has grown from \$221mm to \$344mm (as of May 31, 2022) since October 31, 2021, the end of our last fiscal year.
+First and foremost, before we discuss the performance of the Recurrent MLP & Infrastructure Fund ("RMLPX" or the "Fund"), we want to thank all of our clients - current and prospective - for their trust and support.
+It is thanks to your confidence that RMLPX has grown from \$391mm to \$514mm since October 31, 2022, the end of our last fiscal year.